Chalsean/XFaction/README.md

 ## Disclaimer

-This addon is in very early stages (alpha) and currently only Eternal Kingdom (EK) is being supported.
-There are many hardcoded settings for EK, thus only the following guilds are supported at this time:
+This addon is in early stages of development (beta) and currently only Eternal Kingdom (EK) is being supported.
+Thus only the following guilds are supported at this time:

 > Proudmoore
 - Eternal Kingdom (EKA)